Abdullah Almalki: Work in Afghanistan

-In 1992, Almalki sponsored an Afghan orphan through a Canadian NGO, and decided to travel to the country for three months.
+In 1992 Almalki sponsored an Afghan orphan through a Canadian NGO, and decided to travel to the country for three months.
 The following year, he returned for two months to volunteer with Human Concern International, in projects funded by the United Nations Development Programme.

-Upon returning to Canada, Almalki married Kuzaima in October 1993, who was pursuing her Ph.D. in Economics.
+Upon returning to Canada, Almalki married Kuzaima in October 1993, who was pursuing her PhD in Economics.
 The couple returned to Pakistan to work with HCI.
 However, the organisation had brought back Ahmed Khadr as their regional director, after he recuperated from an earlier injury, and Almalki found his leadership and workaholic tendencies to be overbearing, and left the organisation in April 1994, earlier than intended.

 Return to Canada

 In 1997, Maher Arar listed Almalki as his "emergency contact" with his landlord.

-In 1998, when he returned to Canada to open an electronics export business Dawn Services with his wife, he was questioned twice by Canadian Security Intelligence Service agent Theresa Sullivan, who asked him to "speculate" about Khadr's possible relations to Islamic militants, whether he had ever sold nuclear material to Pakistan, or walkie-talkies to the Taliban - all of which Almalki said seemed like ridiculous claims.
+In 1998, when Almalki returned to Canada to open an electronics export business Dawn Services with his wife, he was questioned twice by Canadian Security Intelligence Service agent Theresa Sullivan, who asked him to "speculate" about the possible relations of the HCI regional director (Khadr) with Islamic militants, and whether Almalki had ever sold nuclear material to Pakistan, or walkie-talkies to the Taliban – all of which Almalki said seemed like ridiculous claims.